simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 <summary><strong>What's not working ⚠️</strong></summary>
 </br>

-- [ ] Some kexts break in standby mode, please disable with `sudo pmset -a standby 0`
+- [ ] Some kexts crash in standby mode, please disable it with `sudo pmset -a standby 0`
+- [ ] Mini DisplayPort seems to be broken with latest updates
-- [ ] Safari DRM
+- [ ] Safari DRM `Use Chromium engine to watch Apple TV+, Amazon Prime Video, Netflix and others`
 - [ ] WWAN (needs to be implemented)
 - [ ] Fingerprint Reader